Code-Institute-Submissions/marybees/README.md

 Some shoppers like to create profiles with companies to speed up the checkout experience as well as keep track of their order history and billing info.
 It is possible for shoppers to create a profile and save their personal and order histories for future reference.
 Reset passwords as needed.

+Store owners can have administrative access to the database to add, edit and delete entries as necessary

 ### Features Left to Implement